arron-dunne/quiz-manager/README.md

 Python's [Pytest](https://docs.pytest.org/en/stable/) module was used to write unit tests and execute them.
 Pytest integrates well with Flask apps and was the recommended testing framework for this project.
 The [Coverage](https://coverage.readthedocs.io/en/7.6.9/) module was used to collect test coverage data.

-All tests are located in the `tests/` directory.
+All tests are located in the `/tests/` directory.
 To run the test suite, use the following commands:
-- `coverage run -m pytest` (ensure all dependencies are installed).
+- `coverage run -m pytest` (ensure virtual environment is active with all dependencies installed).
 - `coverage report` to view test coverage statistics.

 ### Manual Testing